by on February 22, 2015 in Admission practices, Admissions, Applying,Colleges, Ivy League, Parents

 Even if I was to concede (and I’m definitely not!) that all the best jobs in the entire country go exclusively to the graduates of the most highly ranked colleges and universities, that would leave about 99.5% of jobs left to the rest of us.

 If you don’t believe me, take a few minutes some day and look at your LinkedIn contacts.
-I bet most, if not all, of 64VZAhLthe most successful contacts you have did not attend a trophy school!
+I bet most, if not all, of the most successful contacts you have did not attend a trophy school!

 I made the LinkedIn suggestion recently when I was giving a talk at a financial conference in Las Vegas that attracted some extremely successful, fee-only financial advisors from across the country.
 When someone asked about the elite school advantage (he assumed there was one), I reacted by instructing anyone who had attended an Ivy League school to raise his/her hand.
 No one in the room did.